convox/praxis/README.md

 # Convox Praxis

-A framework for modern application infrastructure.
+Praxis is a framework for modern application infrastructure.
+It formalizes a set of portable infrastructure primitives that your application can use anywhere without changes, from your laptop to cloud infrastructure.

 **WARNING: This project is currently an *alpha* release and is not recommended for production or the faint of heart.**